Rozanova/Native-App-UX-Course/Syllabus.md

 Students will design an app that will fit in one of the following categories:
 1. App as civic engagement tool.
 2. Speculative app a design/art project to address potential future societal needs.
-3. Critical app design as desing/art project that critiques existing social and cultureal systems.
+3. Critical app design as design/art project that critiques existing social and cultural systems.